-Figure 1: 3D rendering of the tetrakaidecahedral unit cell.
+Figure 1.
+Three-dimensional rendering of the tetrakaidecahedral unit cell.
 Grain-grain (solid-solid) contacts are shown in pink.
-Region where melt (liquid) is present is shown in yellow.
+The region where melt (liquid) is present is shown in yellow.
 Translucency has been used to allow a view through the grain.